 Details of the coffee:

-The coffee is a medium acid coffee.
+Colombian Los Idolos from San Augustin, Huila is a medium acidity coffee.
 Add to that a delightful caramel-like sweetness, toffee and caramel flavours, with lots of orange and mandarin notes.
-Furthermore the after taste is a malty and refreshing.
+Furthermore, the after-taste is a malty and refreshing.

 |Region:||Vereda Los Cauchos, Municipality of San Agustin, Department of Huila, Colombia|